taruntrehan/shell-scripting/README.md

 # Code Guides
 ## Unix-Shell-Scripting
 One stop codeguide for getting started on unix shell scripting.
 The reposiory contains basic to intermediate working codes.
+By studying these codes, you can get a working knowledge of unix shell scripting.
 These codes are not samples but actual code snippets that can be leveraged in projects.
 Few examples of code are:
 1. Passing input variables to shell script.